Kahlan-walcott/GVSU-CIS350-lokds/docs/software_requirements_specification.md

 # Overview
-This document specifies the functions that our game will need to work.
-It also describes the functions we would like to add to improve the user’s experience.
+This document specifies the functions that our game will need to work, which is the functional requierments.
+It also describes the functions we would like to add to improve the user’s experience, which is the non-functional requierments.

 # Functional Requirements
 1. Moving the character around with the arrow keys.